ouracademy/templateAngular2/README.md

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.24.

+# See the demo

+I am working in complete this admin [demo-admin-template] (https://templateng2.herokuapp.com/)

+# Issues when make: npm install our-template

+After installing the dependencies, the postinstall script is activated and gives us an error.
+Do not worry this script works by deploying to Heroku.
+Just install the project and then type ng serve on your computer.

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.